SAN1713911S/Tweet-Emotion-Recognition/README.md

 Training was conducted over several epochs, and the model achieved a training accuracy above 98% and a validation accuracy above 93%.
 Once trained, the model was evaluated on the test set, reaching a final accuracy of **91.84%**.

 To assess the results, training and validation metrics were visualized, a confusion matrix was plotted, and individual predictions were compared to their true labels.
-An example showed the model correctly predicting "fear" for a tweet about feeling safe and loved.
+An example showed the model correctly predicting "anger" for a tweet about feeling frustrated and angry.

 ## ✅ Conclusion